-This post about how to plan a trip to Spain for the first time contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about how to plan a trip to Spain for the first time was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Ready to put your High School Spanish to the test and learn how to plan a trip to Spain?

 It’s a fantastic choice!
 Spain is the home of tapas, flamenco dancing, wine regions, colorful architecture by Gaudí or the Moors, and some of the best beaches in the world.

 But if you’re planning your very first trip to Spain, you need to make a lot of decisions before you can sip sangria in the sun.

 Where are you going to go?
 When is the best time to go?
 And what are all the top things to do in Spain that you simply cannot miss but don’t know what they are yet?!

 This is an easy Spain trip planner that you can follow as you navigate your way through the Spain travel planning process.
 It’s super simple to follow and includes all the essential info and insider tips you need to have a fantastic Spanish vacation!

 14-Step Guide on How to Plan a Trip to Spain